ServiceNow/AgentLab/src/agentlab/agents/README.md

 Define a class that inherits from `AbstractAgentArgs` to specify the arguments required to instantiate your agent.
-This factory isolates all hyperparameters of your agent and facilitate the expriment pipeline.
+This factory isolates all hyperparameters of your agent and facilitate the experiment pipeline.
 Make sure it is a dataclass to be compatible with the experiment pipeline. *As a requirement for dataclass, you have to specify the type of each field (You can use Any if it is unknown)*